 Rugby World Cup Odds 2019

-We've negotiated an exclusive sign up offer for you: Receive a FREE BET up to C$500 (vs C$200 elsewhere) when you join Spin Sports via CanadaSportsBetting.ca by clicking here!
+We've negotiated an exclusive sign up offer for you!
+Receive a FREE BET up to C$500 (vs C$200 elsewhere) when you join Spin Sports via CanadaSportsBetting.ca by clicking here!
 Don't miss out on this limited offer.
-Use it to bet on Rugby World Cup odds - or Raptors NBA lines.
+Use it to bet on Rugby World Cup 2019 odds - or any sport!

 The Rugby World Cup features the world's best rugby-playing nations and takes place every four years.
 Japan is hosting the event this year, which will run from September 20 until November 2, 2019.
-Last update on 10/06/19 Rugby Union bettors can find all the latest Rugby World Cup odds 2019 right here.
+Last updated on 22/07/19 Rugby Union bettors can find all the latest Rugby World Cup odds 2019 right here.

 |2019 Rugby World Cup Odds|